eflumerf/styleguide/dune-daq-cppguide.md

 #include "base/logging.h"
 ```

 You should include all the headers that define the symbols you rely
-upon, except in the unusual case of [forward
+upon, except in the unusual [?] case of [forward
 declaration](#Forward_Declarations).
 If you rely on symbols from
 `bar.h`, don't count on the fact that you included `foo.h` which
 (currently) includes `bar.h`: include `bar.h` yourself, unless `foo.h`
 explicitly demonstrates its intent to provide you the symbols of
 `bar.h`.
+Note that the order of header declarations described above helps enforce this rule.